Sometimes they are.

 Please do not rush to get informed when researching treatments for trauma-related symptoms.

 Taking a step to toward safe experiments with trauma experiences

 You are taking an important step and I want to use my own influence to ensure this research is done with great care.
 The findings of researchers and practitioners I mention on this page are well worth consulting.

 Elvin Semrad was Bessel van der Kolk’s mentor as he trained in psychiatry in the States.
 In his book, The Body Keeps The Score (2014), van der Kolk quotes his mentor saying:

 To explain more, Semrad’s reference to “lies” was not a criticism of his patients.
 He was referring to specific post-trauma responses; to an apparent paradox in trauma work.
-Some people who experienced trauma were able to initiate strong emotions and, in turn, those reactions appear to block other feelings – the pain connected to the event at the time, or shortly after.
+Some people who experience trauma are able to initiate strong emotions and, in turn, those reactions appear to block other feelings – especially the pain connected to the event at the time, or shortly after.